-Never mind about the book plot line portion turned into a movie story line.
+Never mind about the portion of the book plot turned into an entire movie story line.
 The Hobbit is awesome either way.
-Watching from the start dragged me to appreciate its usual full-loaded action scenes as well as its epic/heroic fantasy vibe expected in a movie of particular genre.
+Watching from the start dragged me to appreciate its usual full-loaded action scenes as well as its epic and heroic fantasy vibe expected in a movie of particular genre.
 However, it is more necessary to watch it in normal viewing.
-The impact of its 3D version is indifferent from the normal, and it isn’t as spectacular as other 3D movies.
+The impact of its 3D version is indifferent from the normal and it isn’t as spectacular as other 3D movies.

 It’s best to read the book before hitting the movie.
-Three expected movies will all be based on the same novel, and reading the novel will facilitate the audience’s awareness of which portion of the story they’re at.
+Three expected movies will all be based on one novel and reading it will facilitate the audience’s awareness of which portion of the story they’re at.

 I personally love The Hobbit more than words can describe.
 One reason for this unusual short review.

 Based on JRR Tolkien’s The Hobbit